buildkite/docs/pages/test_analytics/test_ownership.md

 ## FAQs

 ### Can multiple suites use the same TESTOWNER file?

 Yes, there's nothing stopping you from uploading the same file to multiple suites.
 A suite only has one active TESTOWNER file at a time.

 ### Can more than one team own a test?

-More than 1 team may own a test, and the order of teams in your TESTOWNER file is important.
+More than one team may own a test, and the order of teams in your TESTOWNER file is important.
 The first team listed will be the default owner, and they will be auto-assigned to the test if it flakes.
 Any team with suite access can override this auto-assignment.

 ### Why aren't my teams being assigned ownership over my tests?

 A TESTOWNER file uses Buildkite team slugs instead of user names.
 Your team slug will be your team name in kebab-case.
 You can view your teams in your organization settings, or fetch them from our API:

 - [List teams from REST API](/docs/apis/rest_api/teams)